Cosmetic Eyelid Surgery in Traverse City

 Over time, our bodies change and our eyelids are no exception.
 The eyelid skin is the thinnest skin we have and tends to age quickly.
 Excess or redundant upper eyelid skin and droopy lids can be treated with eyelid surgery known as blepharoplasty, which removes and tightens excess lid skin and improves the appearance of the eyelids.
 This can be done for cosmetic or functional reasons.
 Drs.
 Butryn and Ranger are trained to surgically treat a variety of eyelid conditions.

-Cosmetic blepharoplasty helps to rejvenate and restore the youthful appearance of your eyelids.
-With age the eyelid skin stretches, muscles weaken and fat pockets become more prominent..
+Cosmetic blepharoplasty helps to rejuvenate and restore the youthful appearance of your eyelids.
+With age the eyelid skin stretches, muscles weaken and fat pockets become more prominent.
 This is often hereditary.
 Cosmetically, such conditions can detract from the overall appearance of your eyes and lead to a tired facial expression.

 Functional blepharoplasty is performed for medical reasons and may be a covered medical benefit under certain circumstances.
 This procedure helps improve your peripheral vision when loose upper lid skin or eyelid droop impairs your line of sight.

 Other medical conditions that may require blepharoplasty include:

 - Difficulty wearing glasses or contacts from baggy upper eyelids.

 - Irritation from excess folds of eyelid skin rubbing together.

 - Forehead discomfort from overused muscles that strain to lift sagging skin in the eyelid area.